 The students were able to quickly identify several common themes within the answers, such as person- and family-centred care, changes in project focus and impact on staff practice and education.

-One of the conclusions was that patient engagement is contributing to a more person- and family-centred health care system – this theme was identified in 100% of the responses.
-It was clear that any time patient partners collaborate with health care partners on projects such as the co-design of resources and physical environments, research studies and education projects, they’re advancing the goal of creating a more person-centred health care system.
+We found from the beginning that patient engagement is contributing to a more person- and family-centred health care system – this theme was identified in 100% of the responses.
+It was clear that any time patient partners team up with health care partners on projects such as the co-design of resources and physical environments, research studies and education projects, they’re advancing the goal of creating a more person-centred health care system.

 Having a patient partner present brought the person- and family-centred care feel back to the health care council meeting and helped us move away from an institutional approach.